The Adventures of Gulliver

 The Adventures of Gulliver is an American animated television series produced by Hanna-Barbera.
 The show is loosely based on the 1726 satirical novel Gulliver's Travels by Jonathan Swift.
 The show aired Saturday mornings on ABC-TV and lasted for one season in its original broadcast.
-Flirtacia appeared in the third season of Jellystone!.
 The series originally aired between September 14, 1968, and January 4, 1969, for 17 episodes.

 Plot

 While on a treasure hunting voyage with his father, Gary Gulliver and his dog Tagg end up shipwrecked on an island.
 On this island is the kingdom of Lilliput, where the inhabitants are only a few inches tall.
 Gary and Tagg are caught by the Lilliputians while they are recovering from the shipwreck, but afterwards they become great friends.
 With the help of the Lilliputians, Gary continues searching for his missing father.
 (A subplot in the series involves a map that Gary's father left to him after secretly putting it inside Tagg's collar before the shipwreck).
 The villain of the series is the evil Captain Leech who, in the adventures, is always attempting to steal the map from Gary.